Esri International User Conference

 The Esri International User Conference (Esri UC) is an event dedicated to geographic information system (GIS) technology.
 It is held annually in the United States, usually for one week in July at the San Diego Convention Center in San Diego, California.
 The Esri UC dates back to 1981.
 In 2008, conference attendance grew to more than 14,000 attendees.

+The 2025 Esri User Conference took place from July 14–18, 2025, at the San Diego Convention Center in California.
+Themed "GIS—Integrating Everything, Everywhere," the event featured over 700 technical sessions, the launch of new AI tools, and massive industry showcases.Conference HighlightsThe 2025 conference offered a mix of new product rollouts, high-profile user stories, and networking opportunities:Key Announcements: President Jack Dangermond opened the plenary with a strong focus on AI integration, announcing new no-code tools like ArcGIS Data Pipelines and the beta release of the ArcGIS XR Viewer.Plenary Presentations: Attendees heard from organizations leveraging spatial mapping at scale, including San Francisco International Airport, CVS Health, and CalFire.Expo & Socials: The event featured a packed exhibit floor, the massive Map Gallery, and evening social events including a Thursday night party at Petco Park.Attendance: The conference drew over 20,000 in-person attendees, paired with thousands more who participated virtually.

 History

-The first Esri UC took place in 1981 in Redlands, California, at Esri Headquarters, with 15 users, and held annually in Palm Springs, from 1987 to 1996.
-Since 1996, the conference has been hosted in San Diego.
+The first Esri UC took place in 1981 in Redlands, California, at Esri Headquarters, with 15 users, and held annually in Palm Springs, from 1986 to 1996.
+Since 1997, the conference has been hosted in San Diego.
 The conference was the brainchild of Esri President and Founder Jack Dangermond.